Kasumi (Dead or Alive): Conception and design

-In 2012, 16 years after her debut appearance, Kasumi was redesigned with an emphasis to look more "grown up" in DOA5.
+For Dead or Alive 5, Kasumi was redesigned with an emphasis to look more "grown up".
 The game's art director Yuta Saito said, "From DOA4 we wanted to evolve the characters in a slightly realistic direction.
 The most difficult, and you don't have to ask, is Kasumi.
 Kasumi is the face of DOA and the eternal heroine.
 And for such a popular character like Kasumi, to change her form we really needed a lot of courage and it really was a big challenge.
 But if we didn't do that, we couldn't make DOA5 and we wouldn't be able to show you anything."
 Producer Yasuke Hayashi said the process of remodeling Kasumi has sparked most disputes in the development team, especially since she is "a character that is not so much out on the table, with hidden feelings, and it's been difficult to express such a 'hidden look'."
 GamesRadar+ noted that "the manga influences on her facial features—while still apparent—have been scaled right back [a]nd her boobs seem less ludicrously unmanageable."

-In Dead or Alive 6, Kasumi's primary outfit was changed to an armored "full-body skin-tight catsuit with combat heels", with her original outfit included as an alternative one.)
+In Dead or Alive 6, her appearance was overseen by game director Yohei Shimbori and art director Yukata Saito.
+Shimbori stated he was nervous on what costume to give her, as she was considered the face of the franchise.
+As he felt "times had changed" at that point in gaming, he chose to give her a more heroic image, though assured fans that her original outfit would still be present in the game as an option.
+She went through multiple revisions during development, aiming for a design that combined "a dignified design that combines the coolness of a ninja with a beautiful feminine silhouette", while incorporating cherry blossom shapes into her attire.
+By the end, her default outfit was changed to an armored "full-body skin-tight catsuit with combat heels" that featured a black and blue color scheme.